DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Method

+where \( \hat{\boldsymbol{\mu}}_k \) and \( \hat{\boldsymbol{\Sigma}}_k \) represent the estimated mean and covariance matrix of the \( k \)-th class, respectively. $\boldsymbol{x}_n$ denotes the input embeddings.
+However, there are two problems with the estimation of the mean and covariance in Eq.~\ref{ea:estimation_gda} that make it unsuitable for test-time distribution estimation.
+First, during testing, class labels are not available to compute the mean and covariance for class \(k\).
+Second, during testing, it is impossible to access all test samples at once for distribution estimation, as the test samples are provided in the form of a data stream.
+We will address these two issues one by one below.

-\paragraph{Parameter estimation with zero-shot predictive probability.} We can conduct classifier updating with the Gaussian discriminant analysis.
-Unfortunately, during testing, we cannot access to the ground-truth labels for the $N$ test samples, whose input embeddings are denoted as ${\{\boldsymbol{x}_n\}}_{n=1}^N$.
-Therefore, we try to use the zero-shot predictive probability to estimate the distribution of test samples.
-Specifically, we first estimate the zero-shot posterior probability \(\{P^{\texttt{zs}}_{k}\}_{k=1}^K\). \textcolor{black}{Then, we maximize the test-time posterior probability by estimating the means \(\{\hat{\boldsymbol{\mu}}_k\}_{k=1}^K\) and covariances \(\{\hat{\boldsymbol{\Sigma}}_k\}_{k=1}^K\).} This process can be viewed as a single iteration of the EM algorithm \citep{moon1996expectation}, where obtaining the zero-shot classification probability corresponds to the expectation step, and estimating \(\{\hat{\boldsymbol{\mu}}_k, \hat{\boldsymbol{\Sigma}}_k\}_{k=1}^K\) based on the zero-shot predicted probability corresponds to the maximization step.
-Formally, \(\{\hat{\boldsymbol{\mu}}_k, \hat{\boldsymbol{\Sigma}}_k\}_{k=1}^K\) can be estimated with the following equations \citep{hastie1996discriminant}:
+\textbf{Parameter estimation with zero-shot predictive probability.} When conducting test-time distribution estimation, one main challenge is that we cannot access to the ground-truth labels for the $N$ test samples.
+Therefore, we try to use the zero-shot predictive probability to estimate the distribution \citep{hastie1996discriminant}.
+To this end we introduce the Prop.~\ref{tta:lemma1}.
+The proof can be found in the appendix~\ref{proof:tta:lemma1}. \begin{proposition}[Parameter estimation with zero-shot predictive probability using the Expectation-Maximization (EM) algorithm] Let \(\{P^{\texttt{zs}}_{k}(y\!=k\mid \boldsymbol{x}_n)\}_{k=1}^K\) be the zero-shot prediction probabilities for \(n\)-th test sample.
+The means \(\{\hat{\boldsymbol{\mu}}_k\}_{k=1}^K\) and covariances \(\{\hat{\boldsymbol{\Sigma}}_k\}_{k=1}^K\) of the distribution can be estimated as a single iteration of the EM algorithm, where the expectation step computes the zero-shot prediction and the maximization step updates the parameters by maximizing the likelihood.
+The estimates are:

+\end{proposition} Prop.~\ref{tta:lemma1} shows that the estimation process with zero-shot predictive probability.
+The estimation can also be intuitively understood as reweighting, where the zero-shot probabilities are used as weights to adjust the contributions of different samples, thereby mitigating the impact of the potential inaccuracies in the zero-shot prediction.